thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/Streaming-Data.md

 To instantaneously receive data when it's received by TinySolution we can stream data.
-Streaming is a add-on feature that builds on the [[Query Module|Querying Data]], this means functionality like filtering and timeranges apply aswell.
+Streaming is a add-on feature that builds on the [[Query Module|Querying Data]], this means functionality like filtering and time ranges apply as well.

-## Stream data infinitly
+## Stream data infinitely

 By default there is no limitation on how long you can stream data.
 The data is sent as chunks over HTTP, the connection is kept until